ofiwg/libfabric/man/fi_poll.3.md

 However, in order to support waiting on multiple file descriptors on systems where epoll support is not available, or where epoll performance may negatively impact performance, FI_WAIT_POLLFD provides this mechanism.
-A significant different between using POLLFD versus FD wait objects is that with FI_WAIT_POLLFD, the file descriptors may change dynamically.
+A significant difference between using FI_WAIT_POLLFD versus FI_WAIT_FD is the file descriptors to poll may change dynamically.
 As an example, the file descriptors associated with a completion queues' wait set may change as endpoint associations with the CQ are added and removed.